 Students are expected to write approximately 15 pages.
 Students may write up to 20 pages without penalty.
 Penalties for longer submissions are given in Table 2.
-The page limit includes the whole main body of the special topic (i.e. all text, mathematical equations, figures, tables, abstract, table of contents etc.) but excludes the references, title page (unless this contains more of the project than just the title and your candidate number), and the appendices which the assessors are not obliged to read.
+The page limit includes the whole main body of the special topic (i.e. all text, mathematical equations, figures, tables, abstract, table of contents etc.) but excludes the references, title page (unless this contains more of the project than just the title and your candidate number), and the appendices.
+Whilst assessors are required to consider the main body of the report, they are not expected to read appendices, so all core analysis and findings should be presented within the main body of the document.
 A minimum of a 12pt font size must be used, the width of the text should be at most 15cm (6 inches) per page and the height of the text should be at most 22.5cm (9 inches) per page.
-The spacing of the text should be at least one and a quarter spacing (use a baselinestretch of 1.25 in IAT{EX}).
+The spacing of the text should be at least one and a quarter spacing (use a baselinestretch of 1.25 in LAT_EX).